bmuschko/mod-telemetry/README.md

 ## Prerequisites

 You need to use a Moderne CLI version >= 3.45.0.
 Earlier versions did not produce telemetry metrics.
+Copy the `mod.sh` into a desired directory.
+Add this directory to the `PATH` environment variable so that you can execute it from any path.

 ## Example usage